Back to the home page

 For example, you wouldn't want that recent crash of VLC to wipe out your entire /usr directory due to a bug.
 Or that vulnerability that was just posted in LibreOffice, to allow an attacker to gain a root shell.
-Or that malicious script on a website, to take over your entire system by means of an (as yet) unpatched Firefox or Adobe Flash Player.
+Or that malicious script on a website, to take over your entire system by means of an (as yet) unpatched Firefox.
 Et cetera, et cetera....

 It's just good practice on any operating system, in fact the only sane practice, to run your applications on a user level.
 Only administrative tasks should be executed with root permissions, on a per-need basis.

 Only use sudo, pkexec and admin:// when absolutely necessary2.1.
 With sudo, pkexec and admin:// you give yourself root permissions (administrator power).
 You should only do that for system administration applications and never for ordinary applications.